bluekvirus/Stage.js/implementation/HOWTO.md

     *  callbacks:
         *      done/fail/always/progress ... - see complete callback listing on [https://github.com/blueimp/jQuery-File-Upload/wiki/Options].

-Remember, you can always layout your editors in a *Marionette.xView* through the `editor=""` attribute in the template:
+Remember, you can always layout your editors in a *View* through the `editor=""` attribute in the template:
 ```
 template: [
     '<div editor="abc"></div>', //use fieldname to identify editor